ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Experiments

 \subsubsection{Ablations on Context Sampling}

-\paragraph{Ablating context sampling strategy. } In \Figref{fig:sampling_strategy_ablations}, we ablate our choice of strategy using the SOTAB dataset, and find that ArcheType sampling consistently outperforms baseline methods.
+In \Figref{fig:sampling_strategy_ablations}, we ablate our choice of strategy using the SOTAB dataset, and find that ArcheType sampling consistently outperforms baseline methods.

-\textbf{Ablating sample size. } The sample size $0 < \phi \leq c$ is a hyperparameter selected at inference time.
-Larger values of $\phi$ tend to result in better model performance, with the trade-off of slower inference and a larger number of truncated prompts.
-We did not experiment with variable length $\phi$, although this is possible, because we found that inconsistencies in prompting often led to unpredictable performance - see \Secref{sec:prompt-ser}.
-Ablations on particular values of $\phi$ can be found in \Figref{fig:algo_ablations_zs} and \Figref{fig:context_type_ablations}.
+\myparagraphemph{Sample size.} The sample size $0 < \phi \leq c$ is a hyperparameter fixed at training time (in the case of fine-tuned) or inference time (in the case of zero-shot).
+In general, we observe in \Figref{fig:algo_ablations_zs} that larger values of $\phi$ tend to result in better model performance, with the trade-off of slower inference and a larger number of truncated prompts.

-\paragraph{Ablating feature selection. } In \Figref{fig:context_type_ablations}, we ablate our feature selection method; we see that with each additional element we add to the context, the model improves.
-However, in the zero-shot domain, we see a reverse effect, even when we modify the prompt to clearly identify the different types of incoming context.
-We leave the investigation of how to effectively incorporate additional features into a zero-shot setting to future work.
+\myparagraphemph{Feature selection.} In \Figref{fig:context_type_ablations}, we ablate our feature selection method, and find that ArcheType-FT benefits from each feature added, and ArcheType-ZS exhibits the opposite trend, even when we clearly identify the different types of incoming context: